progit/progit/pl/09-git-internals/01-chapter9.markdown

     $ git update-ref refs/tags/v1.0 cac0cab538b970a37ea1e769cbbde608743bc96d

 Właśnie tym jest lekka etykieta - gałęzią która nigdy się nie zmienia.
 Opisana etykieta jest jednak bardziej skomplikowana.
 Gdy tworzysz opisaną etykietę, Git stworzy obiekt tag, a następnie zapisze referencję wskazująca na niego, zamiast na obiekt commit.
-Możesz to zauwazyć, po stworzeniu opisanej etykiety (`-a` wskazuje że będzie to opisana etykieta):
+Możesz to zauważyć, po stworzeniu opisanej etykiety (`-a` wskazuje że będzie to opisana etykieta):

 <!-- That is all a lightweight tag is — a branch that never moves.
 An annotated tag is more complex, however.
 If you create an annotated tag, Git creates a tag object and then writes a reference to point to it rather than directly to the commit.
 You can see this by creating an annotated tag (`-a` specifies that it’s an annotated tag): -->